-1. Pork is incredibly versatile and can be used in a whole host of recipes our pulled pork recipe is an ideal way to slow cook a pork shoulder whereas our pork stroganoff recipe makes for a quick and easy midweek meal using the tenderloin.
+1. Pork is incredibly versatile and can be used in a whole host of recipes; Our pulled pork recipe is an ideal way to slow cook a pork shoulder, and our pork stroganoff recipe makes for a quick and easy midweek meal using the tenderloin.

 2. Crispy crackling can’t be beaten on Sunday roast!
 Making sure the fat is dry prior to cooking is key, if you are pressed for time a hairdryer works wonders to dry the fat prior to cooking!
 Avoid covering the skin while cooking or you will end up with soggy crackling.

 3. A pork roast is a guaranteed crowd-pleaser, pick either leg or shoulder cuts for the best roasting results: